Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 Getting vaccinated is much better than getting an infectious disease.

 Vaccines, like all medicines, can give you side effects.
 But these are usually mild and go away quickly.
-For example, you might get a fever, or pain and redness where the vaccine is injected.
+For example, you might get a fever or pain and skin discolouration where the vaccine is injected.
 Serious side effects from vaccines are extremely rare.

 Vaccines can’t give you an infectious disease.